What is The L-1 Visa?

-The L-1 visa (Intracompany Transferee Visa) category allows multinational companies to transfer certain types of employees from a qualified foreign office to the U.S. to continue employment.
-This is extremely helpful for companies conducting business in both the United States and in foreign countries as it is necessary to transfer employees between offices in different countries at times.
+The L-1 visa (Intracompany Transferee Visa) allows multinational companies to transfer specific employees from a qualified foreign office to the U.S. to continue employment.
+This is extremely helpful for companies conducting business in both the United States and foreign countries, in situations where the skills of those employees are needed in the United States.

 Types of L-1 Visas